IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 as well as support if you get stuck.

-Of particular interest for these examples are the [Getting Started](https://docs.verify.ibm.com/verify/docs/guides) guides and the [API Documentation](https://docs.verify.ibm.com/verify/page/api-documentation) since the example code is calling a series of APIs.
+Of particular interest for these examples are the [Getting Started](https://docs.verify.ibm.com/verify/docs/guides) guides and most importantly the [API Documentation](https://docs.verify.ibm.com/verify/page/api-documentation), since the example code is calling a series of APIs.

 #### Create an API client